 What Types of Pet Can Be Service Animals?

-Under current guidelines, dogs are the only type of animal that can be considered a service animal, according to the Americans with Disabilities Act.
+Under current guidelines, dogs are the only type of animal that can be considered a service animal, with the exception of miniature horses, in some cases, according to the Americans with Disabilities Act.
 This may change in the future.

 You might also be interested in: Are Garter Snakes Good Pets?
 (An Honest Answer)